MCS-Quantum/GOAT.jl/README.md

 ```

 This coupled differential equation is referred to as the GOAT Equations of Motion (EOM).
-The initial conditions are $`U(\vec{\alpha},0) = I`$ and $`\partial_{\alpha_n} U(\vec{\alpha},0) = 0~ ~ \forall ~ ~ \alpha_n`$.
+The initial conditions are $U(\vec{\alpha},0) = I$ and $\partial_{\alpha_n} U(\vec{\alpha},0) = 0~ ~ \forall ~ ~ \alpha_n$.
 It has a significant amount of internal structure which is specialized on in this package for efficient computation.

-First, it depends only on a single parameter $`\alpha_n`$ thus, computing the gradient can be obtained through parallelization, solving a seperate GOAT EOM for each parameter to be optimized.
+First, it depends only on a single parameter $\alpha_n$ thus, computing the gradient can be obtained through parallelization, solving a seperate GOAT EOM for each parameter to be optimized.

-Second, the action of the differential equation is highly structured: the upper triangle of the matrix is null and the diagonal of the matrix is $`H(\vec{\alpha},t)`$.
+Second, the action of the differential equation is highly structured: the upper triangle of the matrix is null and the diagonal of the matrix is $H(\vec{\alpha},t)$.
 Thus, storing this matrix, even in a sparse form is inefficient.
 Not only that, but the Hamiltonians of most physically realizable quantum systems are sparse which suggests that instantiating the action of the EOMs is not efficient in general.

 Thus, this package specializes on these structures to implement parallelized, matrix-free implementations of the GOAT EOMs to optimize performance.